- Introduction

 - Navigate to other pages in the platform.

-When looking at the datasets you have access to, you can filter using the drop-down menu to a specific project that you are a member of, to restrict the number of datasets on display.
+For the datasets you have access to, you can use the drop-down menu to filter to a specific project that you are part of.
+This helps to restrict the number of datasets that are displayed.

-You can also search for a specific dataset by name using the search bar.
+In addition, you can search for a specific dataset by name using the Search option.

 Selecting a dataset